vdhamer/Photo-Club-Hub/.github/README.md

 `Level 1` data is stored in a _single_ central online `root.level1.json` [file](https://github.com/vdhamer/Photo-Club-Hub/blob/main/Photo%20Club%20Hub/ViewModel/Lists/root.level1.json)
 that happens to be hosted on GitHub.
-Whenver the app is launched, it reads this file and merges that data into the already known data in its on-device (`CoreData`) database.
+Whenver the app is launched, it reads this file and merges that up-to-date data into the existing on-device (`CoreData`) data.

-If you send us a club's `Level 1` information, we will add it to the central `root.level1.json` file for you.
+If you send us a club's `Level 1` information, we will add it to the central `root.level1.json` file.
 However, it is recommended to provide the change (and any future updates) as a GitHub _pull request_.
 This reduces the work required to handle many updates, and reduces the risk of administrative errors.